mitzey234/NotVeryLocalAdmin/README.md

 If you want to just directly launch the program, your going to have to have [Node.js](https://nodejs.org/en/) installed.
 I built this project in version 15, but if you use older versions try to stay above version 12.
 If your lazy use [nvm](https://github.com/nvm-sh/nvm) to switch node versions simply.

 Using the node version is simple, you just need to run `npm i` first to install dependencies, then `node index.js` in the project folder and it will search the current working directory for the config file.
+Alternatively you can start the program with a config file argument to override this part of the program.
+Usage: `node index.js -config <config.json path here>`

 For gods sake, please make sure you've CD'ed to the correct folder, otherwise you'll have errors and log files showing up places you don't want them..